ua-datalab/QNLP/Project-Plan.md

     	- Functions for permutations and combinations with hyperparameters.
 Stuck at 83% accuracy
 - Sanity check to make sure code works correctly completed.
 - Upcoming steps: move away from toy data, and find a real-case dataset.
+- ToDo for today: set up F1 scores for all of the code.
+Found implementation for pytorch
+	- bug: F1 function ran through tuner, which slows things down due to grid search

 ## Nov 20th 2024
 - Mini hackathon for setting up Uspantekan demo